 I have often watched His Highness Sheikh Mohammed speak on behalf of people who have no voice.
 He carries with him the messages of the poor, the disadvantaged and the persecuted.
-Every day that he wakes up he does his best to give life to their words and to do justice to their stories; to use not only his voice but his deeds to serve them…and in so doing, he is able to be a part of the solution that shifts the axis of their reality.
+Every day that he wakes up he does his best to give life to their words and to do justice to their stories; to use not only his voice but his deeds to serve them and in so doing, he is able to be a part of the solution that shifts the axis of their reality.

-It was His Highness Sheikh Mohammed’s dream in creating Al Jalila Foundation for medical research to provide all of us, the people of Dubai, with a platform and a vehicle that empowers us to tackle something that affects each and every one of us.
+It was His Highness Sheikh Mohammed’s dream in creating Al Jalila Foundation for medical research to provide all of us, the people of Dubai, with a platform and a vehicle that empowers us to tackle something that affects every one of us.

-The sad reality is that, most of you here tonight will have experienced in one way or another, within your own families, the tragedy of incurable diseases; the anguish of debilitating illnesses; the pain of lives cut short.
+The sad reality is that most of you here tonight will have experienced in one way or another, within your own families, the tragedy of incurable diseases; the anguish of debilitating illnesses; the pain of lives cut short.
 There can be few among us who do not understand on a very personal level, the importance and implications of medical research.

 His Highness Sheikh Mohammed chose his daughter’s name to put on this Foundation as a symbol of what every child means to their parents.
 And like many of you here this evening, our first prayer of gratitude each night is always for the good health of our children.

-Medical research is continuous… an ever evolving, never-ending pursuit that can transform our lives.
+Medical research is continuous.
+An ever-evolving, never-ending pursuit that can transform our lives.
 However, research does not come cheap, and often, it does not provide a quick enough rate of return on investment – not in money, not in time, nor in any resource.
-The investment is significant and the commitment is high.
+The investment is significant, and the commitment is high.
 It is, however, a most discerning and worthwhile investment, most important for the sustainable development of a healthy nation.

 Diabetes, obesity, cardiovascular disease, and mental health are hovering over us as growing concerns, world-wide, yet in high degrees regionally.
 According to a study by Harvard University, over the next 20 years, non-communicable diseases will cost the global economy more than 30 trillion dollars.

 Non-communicable diseases, lifestyle diseases, are reaching epidemic proportions and there is a critical need for solutions to address them.
-Not only are they putting a global burden on the economy, they are impacting quality of life.
+Not only are they putting a global burden on the economy, but they are also impacting quality of life.

 While we cannot eliminate costs associated with treating non-communicable diseases nor their impact, we can certainly, more effectively, invest funding into research to reduce their burden long-term.
 But most importantly, it is about Dubai having a foundation, which serves as a catalyst for improving human lives.